The Cyber Kill Chain

 What is the cyber kill chain?

 Lockheed Martin, known for defense and security technologies, among other things, has developed a new “kill chain” method of describing each stage of a cyber attack.
-This CSO article talks in-depth about the Cyber Kill Chain method and says, “each stage presents an opportunity to detect and react.”
-Although cyber attack chains may take different forms, these steps provided by Lockheed Martin could be effective for many companies around the world in protecting their data.
+Although cyber-attack chains may take different forms, these steps provided by Lockheed Martin could be effective for many companies around the world in protecting their data.

 It may come as a surprise, but an actual thief trying to break into a building to steal goods takes very similar steps to that of a cyber thief, who instead of breaking into a building, is trying to break into your network to steal data.
 The cyber “kill chain” could help companies have a better understanding of where the vulnerabilities lie in their infrastructure.
 The more quickly you identify an attack taking place, the more rapidly you’ll be in recovery from said attack.